How To Measure Vo2 Max: Tools + Protocols To Measure Your Vo2 Max

 Your VO2 max on Apple Watch is calculated by evaluating the relationship between your pace and heart rate

-An algorithm is used that looks at how fast you can run at various percentages of your age-predicted max heart rate.
+An algorithm evaluates how fast you can run at various percentages of your age-predicted max heart rate.

 The faster you can run at a relatively lower percentage of your heart rate, the higher your Apple Watch VO2 max score will be.